hsp910/MechaCar-Challenge/README.md

 ## Overview

 The fictional company, AutosRUs, has created a new prototyped dubbed the MechaCar.
 The MechaCar is currently suffering from production troubles that are blocking the manufacturing team's progress.
-AutosRUs' senior management has enlisted the assitance of a data analytics teamt or eview the production data for insights that may help the manufacturing team overcom their current production issues.
+AutosRUs' senior management has enlisted the assitance of a data analytics team to review the production data for insights that may help the manufacturing team overcome their current production issues.

 To help analyze the current production issues the data analytics team provided the following insights using R:
 - Multiple linear regression analysis to determine which variables in the dataset predict MPG of the MechaCar prototypes created thus far.